medartus/Loa/README.md

       "longitude": -74.005973
     }
   },
+  "message": [
+    {
+      "type": "text",
-  "message": "The best restaurant in New York is LoveMama. 💯", "results": [
+      "content": "The best restaurant in New York is LoveMama. 💯" }
+  ],
+  "results": [
     {
       "name": "LoveMama",